timan-z/HackMD-Clone-CMDE-Project/README.md

 - This is by far the most glaring omission from my project.
 I got way too hung up on miscellaneous features such as the Chat and Notification system when I definitely should have focused on more integral and technically impressive features like implementing Version Control.
 I let the scope of this project get far too wide and overcomplicated way too much.
 ### Thinking about tweaking the rendering logic
 - Considering replacing my JavaScript Markdown parser and instead using a modular <b>Rust</b>-based Markdown parser, compiled to <b>WebAssembly (WASM)</b> and integrated to my web app.
 This is pretty much just to expand my list of technologies.
 I would probably do this first and then aim to implement version control.
+### Better "Token" Verification System
+- I currently have it so that the browser will cache userData with a token in localStorage.
+At the moment, I have it so that as long as that token is valid, the site authentication will treat the client as a logged in user (w/ the userData associated with said token).
+This could be better (e.g., although I removed the "validity expiration" part of the Login Tokens generated, I don't really have anything in place to double-check that the token is still valid or the userData associated with the token is still valid.
+For example, I might clear out the `users` table from the backend but I would still be able to log-in as a now non-existent user if the token is still cached in the browser).

 ### I could probaly style things a little better
 - This was by far my lowest priority.